Dow, S&P close at record highs as Omicron worries ease

 "The market started to recognize that the Omicron variant was in a strange way good news, because it will burn itself out more rapidly because it's easily transmissible, but it's less likely to overwhelm hospitals," said Jay Hatfield, founder and chief executive of Infrastructure Capital Management in New York.
 Still, he said Omicron arguably is going to be a headwind for at least the next month.

-Two of the 11 major S&P sector indexes declined, the energy index .SPNY and the consumer services sector .SPLRCL, are in the red.
+Three of the 11 major S&P sector indexes declined, the energy index .SPNY, the consumer services sector .SPLRCL and the financial sector .SPSY are in the red.

 Typically, the final five trading days of the year and the first two of the subsequent year are seasonally strong for U.S. stocks, known as the "Santa Claus Rally."
 However, market participants warned against reading too much into daily moves as the holiday season tends to record some of the lowest volume turnovers that can cause exaggerated price action.